coreos/rpm-ostree/HACKING.md

 Hacking
 =======

-The `make vmbuild` command will automatically sync the current files to the VM, build `rpm-ostree` and install it into a new deployment, and finally reboot the VM to use it.
+The `make vmoverlay` command will automatically sync the current files to the VM, unlock the current deployment, build `rpm-ostree`, and install it.

+If you need to test on a locked deployment with the updated `rpm-ostree` baked into the tree, you can use the `make vmbuild` command, which will install `rpm-ostree` into a new deployment and reboot the VM to use it.

-For convenience, the `make vmshell` command does the same but additionally places you in a shell, ready to test your changes.
+For convenience, the `make vmshell` command does the same as `make vmbuild` but additionally places you in a shell, ready to test your changes.

+Note that by default, all the commands above try to re-use the same configuration files to save speed.
+If you want to force a cleanup, you can use `VMCLEAN=1`.

 Testing
 =======